equodev/equo-ide/P2_MULTITOOL.md

 The first thing to note is that some dependencies come from `mavenCentral`, which means that the p2 metadata declares *exactly* where on `mavenCentral` that jar comes from.
 Other dependencies come from `mavenCentral?`, which means that [our (possibly flawed) heuristic](https://github.com/equodev/equo-ide/blob/main/solstice/src/main/java/dev/equo/solstice/p2/MavenCentralMapping.java) has identified that the jar is available on `mavenCentral`.
 And the rest of the jars will come from `p2`.

-The second thing to note is the warning at the top:
+The second thing to note are the lines at the top:

 ```
-WARNING!!!
-46 unmet requirement(s), 8 ambigous requirement(s).
-For more info:
+0 unmet requirement(s), 7 ambigous requirement(s).
+For more info: `gradlew equoList --problems`
-WARNING!!! gradlew equoList --problems
+49 optional requirement(s) were not installed.
+For more info: `gradlew equoList --optional`
 ```

 So let's try that!